minwhoo/fine-grained-gender-control-mt/README.md

 Official repo for "[Fine-grained Gender Control in Machine Translation with Large Language Models](https://aclanthology.org/2024.naacl-long.303/)".

 The repo contains:
-- code for GoE prompting, our proposed approach of controlled machine translation for fine-grained gender control via zero-shot prompting LLMs.
+- code for GoE (Gender-of-Entity) prompting, our proposed approach of controlled machine translation for fine-grained gender control via zero-shot prompting LLMs.
 - human-annotated data and code for our LLM-based gender evaluation metric, LGE (LLMs as Gender Evaluation).